romansvintitskyy/Covid19-Team-Project/README.md

 ## Overview
 ### Description
 Tracks the current number of Covid19 cases in each state using a public API and a travel advice based on the number of the caes.
-We are considering extending the features to also show current local Covid19 related restrictions.
+We are considering extending the features to also show current local Covid19 related restrictions and other news.

 ### App Evaluation
 - **Category:** Social Networking / Music